 Print Sales Gallery

-Koch is both printmaker and painter, and the two disciplines often merge in her studio in hybrid pieces.
+Koch is both a printmaker and painter and the two disciplines often merge in her studio in hybrid pieces.
 Most of her printmaking has been in the areas of relief printing and monotype, but recently she has added screenprinting, etching, and drypoint to her technical repertoire.

 Much of Koch’s work draws from science and natural history, specifically geology, geomorphology (particularly as relating to glaciers), and astronomy.
 Rocks, mountains, ice (glaciers and icebergs), and the cosmos are the constants of her imagery.
 At the same time, she views the natural elements and processes that she depicts in her work as metaphors for the human condition and our physical and psychological processes.